 The New York City Earned Safe and Sick Time Act went into effect on April 1, 2014.
 Through our free legal helpline, A Better Balance has received and answered many questions regarding the NYC Earned Safe and Sick Time Act.
 Read on for answers to some frequently asked questions, and be sure to check out our main webpage on the New York City Earned Safe and Sick Time Act for more information!

 1) What does the Earned Safe and Sick Time Act do?

-The New York City Earned Safe and Sick Time Act gives workers up to 40 hours of sick time in a year to recover from physical/mental illness or injury, seek medical treatment, or care for a sick family member.
+The New York City Earned Safe and Sick Time Act gives workers sick time to recover from physical/mental illness or injury, seek medical treatment, or care for a sick family member.

 Your sick time under the law can also be used for “safe time” purposes to address certain non-medical needs that may arise if you or a family member are victims of domestic violence, a sexual offense, stalking, or human trafficking.
 For example, you may be able to use safe time to meet with a lawyer or social worker or to relocate your family for safety.